How To Fix Guitar Playing Mistakes That Occur At Fast Speeds

 Accent The Note You Are Focusing On

-Articulate the note you are listening for with more power.
-This makes it easier to hear if the note is clean or not.
-Every time your focus shifts to a new note in the exercise, articulate that new note harder with the pick.
+Articulate the note you are listening for with more power in your guitar playing.
+This makes it easier to hear sloppy notes.
+Every time your focus shifts to a new note, articulate that new note harder with the pick.

 Use Speed Bursts

-The silence between each speed burst is very important.
-It allows your mind to replay the notes in your head and identify mistakes more easily.
-As you repeat the speed burst, make the adjustments needed to articulate the notes better.Practicing with speed bursts improves many other aspects of your guitar playing.
-Here is how:
+The silence between each speed burst is important.
+It allows your mind to replay the notes in your head and fix guitar playing mistakes more easily.
+As you repeat the speed burst, make the adjustments needed to articulate notes for cleaner guitar playing.

-Become a better guitarist fast by signing up for electric guitar tuition online.
+Fix guitar playing mistakes and massively improve your skills by signing up for electric guitar tuition online.